spoofle/Code-Examples/README.md

-# 🚀 Welcome to my blog's Github repository!
+# 🚀 Code Meets Cognition
 This readme organizes all the code examples in this repository as well as the corresponding blog posts.

 ✍️ Check out my [blog](https://hthota.substack.com/)!